OpenLLM-France/Lucie-Training/assets/hugging_face/README_model.md

 Ismaïl Harrando (LINAGORA),
 Joël Gombin (Opsci),
 Jordan Ricker (Opsci),
+Julien Tourille (EDF),
+Manuel Faysse (ILLUIN Technology),
 Olivier Ferret (CEA),
 Pierre-Carl Langlais (OpSci/Pleias),
 and
 Rachel Bawden (INRIA),
 for their helpful input.

+We also thank the support teams from IDRIS, in particular Myriam Peyrounette and Hatim Bourfoune, and from Hugging Face, in particular Thomas Wolf, Guilherme Penedo, Elie Bakouch, Haojun Zhao, and Lucain Pouget for their technical guidance.

 ## Contact